 Given the scope of the project, we were also unable to include case law relevant to the constitutional rights identified in each of the UN member countries.
 Case law can be vast, frequently changing, and, for some countries, not regularly translated into U.N. languages.
 This is an important limitation because case law can play an important role in clarifying the extent to which a right is granted and to whom.
 Although constitutional protections are more constant than case law, this database should not be interpreted as a full representation of the protections and restrictions on rights in any specific country but rather only as a reflection of what is explicitly written in constitutions.

-While the vast majority of countries have codified written constitutions, there are a few countries that either have no written codified constitution or that have a series of laws that function similarly to a constitution, rather than a single text (such as the UK, Canada, New Zealand, Israel, and Libya).
-In these cases we identified those documents or laws that are considered to be constitutional either by the country itself or by the legal community.
+While the vast majority of countries have codified written constitutions, there are a few countries that either have no written codified constitution or that have a series of laws that function similarly to a constitution, rather than a single text (these include the United Kingdom, Canada, New Zealand, and Israel).
+In these cases, we identified those documents or laws that are considered to be constitutional either by the country itself or by the legal community.

 For more information about WORLD’s approach to building globally comparative databases on policies affecting human health, development, well-being, and equity, please visit our Methodology page.